wuqy052/ASD_ObsLearn/README.md

 **Summary of all variables:** AllVars_.csv (for the linear regression)

+Note that to keep the data anonymous, we removed the ID info from the shared spreadsheet.
+However, the order of the participant samples in all the data files are consistent.

 ### analysis folder
 **model_free analysis:** codes and outputs of the model-free analysis, including calculation of the accuracy and emulation propensity under each uncertainty condition.